uk-gov-mirror/nhsdigital.NRLF/README.md

 Once your new release has been created, you can then deploy this release through the NRLF environments using the "Persistent Environment Deploy" Github Action.

-If the Consumer API has changed, or the documentation for that API has changed, you will also need to release (NRL Consumer API)[https://github.com/NHSDigital/nrl-consumer-api].
+If the Consumer API has changed, or the documentation for that API has changed, you will also need to release [NRL Consumer API](https://github.com/NHSDigital/nrl-consumer-api).

-If the Producer API has changed, or the documentation for that API has changed, you will also need to release (NRL Producer API)[https://github.com/NHSDigital/nrl-producer-api].
+If the Producer API has changed, or the documentation for that API has changed, you will also need to release [NRL Producer API](https://github.com/NHSDigital/nrl-producer-api).

 ### Deploying releases